otrabalhador/web-crawler/README.md

 ### Simplified flow

-- The orchestrator will receive the root url
+- The crawler (responsible for the flow) will receive the root url
 - Calls url
 - With the page of response
   - Save it to the destination directory